Autodesk Extends 2:1 Multi-User Trade-In Eligibility to Future Renewals

 In March, we moved the retirement of multi-user subscription renewals to August 7, 2021, and delayed the launch of the multi-user trade-in offer to August 7, 2020.
 We did not want to introduce change when business-as-usual was hard enough.

 Meanwhile, in our ongoing drive to provide customers with flexible purchasing options that align value with usage, we are accelerating efforts to introduce a cloud-based license solution for occasional users.
 Some customers have shared that they have users who only require access to products a few days per month.
-We’ve listened and have been offering early access to pay-per-use license models over the past year.
-We are building off the success of those pilots, and plan to introduce a flexible solution for occasional users in the second half of 2021.
+We’ve listened and have been offering early access to flexible license models over the past year.
+In September 2021, we built off the success of those pilots and introduced a flexible solution for occasional users called Autodesk Flex.

 We understand that change is challenging during a pandemic, especially with no clear end in sight.
 While many customers have been quick to trade in their multi-user subscriptions for the benefits of named users on cloud-based licensing, some would appreciate more time.
 In extending the multi-user retirement, as well as bringing to market new solutions for occasional use, we are committed to working with you and responding to your needs.